 In simple focal seizures (SFS) a small part of one of the lobes of the brain is affected.
 The person is conscious (aware and alert) and will usually know that something is happening and will remember the seizure afterwards.

 Some people find their simple focal seizures (SFS) hard to put into words.
-During the seizure they may feel ‘strange’ but not able to describe the feeling.
+During the seizure they may feel ‘strange’ but not able to describe the feeling afterwards.
 This may be upsetting or frustrating for them.

 SFS are sometimes called ‘warnings’ or ‘auras’ because, for some people, a SFS develops into another type of seizure.
-Then the SFS is a warning that another seizure will happen (see secondarily generalised seizures below).
+The SFS is then a warning that another seizure will happen (see secondarily generalised seizures below).

 Temporal lobe simple focal seizures may include: